DylanMoylan/Standups/README.md

 *   Hopefully prioritize responsive design
 *   React frontend
 *   Node back end probably

-*   Passport (wishlist - explore a new auth strategy)
+*   Passport (wishlist: explore a new auth strategy)
-*   Highcharts - npm react module for easy charts.
+*   Highcharts: npm react module for easy charts.
 Not yet sure how difficult live editing in browser will be with this module
-*   Surveymonkey - API for creating surveys
+*   Surveymonkey: API for creating surveys
 *   AWS or firebase filehosting (firebase seems simpler)
 *   Indico natural language processing for word cloud
 *   Fontawesome icons